srcclr/build-inspector/README.md

 - [Vagrant](https://www.vagrantup.com/)

-Once you have both ruby and vagrant installed, go ahead and install the sahara plugin and bundler.
-Lastly, clone this repository and pull in the project's dependencies.
+Once you have both ruby and vagrant installed, go ahead and install the sahara plugin, bundler and this project's dependencies.

 ```
 vagrant plugin install sahara